-- Shortage of normal white blood cells: Not having enough normal white blood cells can increase the risk of infection.
-People with leukemia may have very high white blood cell counts, but the cells are not normal and don't protect against infection.
+Symptoms from a shortage of normal white blood cells: Not having enough normal white blood cells can increase the risk of infection.
 Fevers and other signs of infection are common symptoms.

-- Shortage of blood platelets: Not having enough blood platelets can lead to bruising, bleeding, frequent or severe nosebleeds, and bleeding gums.
+Symptoms from a shortage of blood platelets: Not having enough blood platelets can lead to:

 Symptoms from high numbers of leukemia cells

 AML cancer cells are bigger than normal white blood cells and have more trouble going through tiny blood vessels.
-These cells can clog up blood vessels and make it hard for normal red blood cells (and oxygen) to get to tissues.
-If that happens, it can interfere with normal blood flow to the brain, leading to symptoms like those seen with a stroke, such as:
+These cells can clog up blood vessels, which can affect normal blood flow to the brain, leading to symptoms like those seen with a stroke, such as:

-The cancer cells can also interfere with normal blood flow to other tissues, leading to problems with shortness of breath, blurry vision or even loss of vision.
+The cancer cells can also affect normal blood flow to other organs, such as the lungs (leading to problems with shortness of breath) or the eyes (leading to blurry vision or even loss of vision).